How to file a Trademark in Mexico?

 How to file a trademark in Mexico?

-• It must be available to use and not previously registered
+• It must be available and not previously registered.

-• The mark must be distinguishable and not confusing to the public
+• It must be distinctive and not likely to confuse the public.

 Contact us to initiate the process of filing a trademark in Mexico.
 Click Here.